Accounting and Finance (Industry) BSc Hons - 2019 Entry

-You’ll spend your third year on placement in industry where you will have the opportunity to gain skills and experience which are distinct but complementary to the theory and academic skills obtained in the rest of your degree.
+We encourage you to pursue your interests, develop your strengths, and move towards your ideal career.
+Your third year is spent on a paid placement in industry.
+This gives you the priceless opportunity to gain practical business skills and experience to add to the theory and academic skills obtained in the rest of your degree.

 A Level AAB

 GCSE Mathematics grade B or 6, English Language grade B or 6

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.